 I found this recipe on The Pioneer Woman’s website.
-Since I had put some lemon chicken in the freezer, I decided that this would really compliment the chicken.
+Since I had put some lemon chicken in the freezer, I decided this would complement the chicken.
 The pasta dish is pure heaven.
-Okay maybe not pure heaven.
-However, it was delicious and the smells coming from cooking it or even heating it up makes me happy.
-In fact, I took it to work for lunch and one of my fellow teachers complimented me on the smell of the dish.
+Okay, maybe not pure heaven.
+However, it was delicious, and the smells coming from cooking it or heating it up made me happy.
+In fact, I took it to work for lunch, and one of my fellow teachers complimented me on the smell of the dish.
 If you get a chance, make this dish and escape to happiness from the taste and smell.

 Stars of the Recipe

 - 1 pound Penne Pasta, Cooked Until Al Dente

 - 3 whole Lemons, Juiced (I also used some lemon rind to add another depth of flavor.)

 - ¾ cups Heavy Cream (I used heavy whipping cream.)

 - 1-½ cups Grated Parmesan Cheese (or Romano)

 - Salt And Freshly Ground Black Pepper, To Taste

 - 20 whole Basil Leaves, Chopped (I used basil paste in a tube.
 It’s all I could find.
 I used maybe a tablespoon to a tablespoon and a half.
 I didn’t measure.)